What this statute does

 How this statute affects your claim

-- Your PA contract must disclose the fee percentage clearly in advance.
+- Your public adjuster contract must disclose the fee percentage clearly in advance.

-- Your PA fee will fall within one of the two statutory caps.
+- Your fee will fall within one of the two statutory caps: 20%, or 10% for first-year declared-emergency claims.

 - You have 10 days to cancel without penalty.

-- Any attempt to circumvent the fee caps (including via related-party structures) is a statutory violation.
+- Any attempt to circumvent the fee caps, including through related-party structures, is a statutory violation.